code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csp.md

 Find more information about the College Board CS Principles project at: [http://apcsprinciples.org/](http://apcsprinciples.org/)

 ## Code.org's CS Principles Curriculum
-Check back often as batches of lessons will be released on a rolling basis from now until Summer 2015 when the entire curriculum will be publicly available.
+Check back often as batches of lessons will be released on a rolling basis.
 The resources will be distributed under a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-<iframe width="560" height="315" src="//www.youtube.com/embed/mjMLCpXz3eo" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/S1vFrz4NETg" frameborder="0" allowfullscreen></iframe>

 ### <a name="features"></a>Features